act-rules/act-rules.github.io/pages/design/process.md

 ## Ideas looking for initial approvals
 Initial review of the general concept and validity of the rule.

+The purpose of this stage is to avoid that people spend a huge amount of time on writing rules and reviewing details in them to then see the whole concept of the rule rejected when looking for a final review.

 ### Enters this stage when:
 - A new rule is first proposed.